mborgmann-sky/KBtest/README.md

 ## Demo App

 - Just a prototype testfield.
 Change isTVML in AppDelegate for UIKit or TVML demo.
 - Select the appropriate resource loader in main.js to load a specific TVML page.

+### Change Properites in Subview

+I tried to change properties once the keyboard is loaded (currently only for the first textfield after beginning to edit).

 ## Button Color